Burramatta: Eel Place

 Twitter icon Facebook icon Google icon LinkedIn icon Pinterest icon

-Burramatta—Eel Place is the latest title from Batchelor Institute Press.
-The book is an introduction to the Darug language from the Sydney region through the story of the life-cycle of the Burra (eel) after which Burramatta (Parramatta: matta = place) is named.
+Burramatta—Eel Place is an introduction to the Darug language from the Sydney region through the story of the life-cycle of the Burra (eel) after which Burramatta (Parramatta: matta = place) is named.
 The book has been authored and illustrated by Ceane Towers who is a member of and advocate for the Darug people and who also has connections with Wiradjuri and Gamilaraay peoples.
 Ceane is a descendant of ‘Black Kitty’, one of the first Aboriginal children to be forced into the Parramatta Native Institution which operated from 1814 to 1829.
 ‘Black Kitty’ was a contemporary of the well-known historical figure Bannelon (Bennelong).
 Ceane is also a current Ph.D candidate at BIITE.
 Burramatta—Eel Place is a new edition of the original version first produced by Ceane in 2018.

 ISBN: